buddly27/champollion/doc/index.rst

 Champollion
 ###########

-Sphinx extension which provides an automatic way to document javascript code Edit Add topics
+Sphinx extension which provides an automatic way to document javascript code.

 .. toctree::
     :maxdepth: 1